 Kathirikai sadam | Brinjal Rice | Vangi Bath

-Kathirikai sadam | Brinjal Rice | Vangi Bath | Kathirikai sadham with step by step pictures and video recipe.
+Kathirikai sadam | Brinjal Rice | Vangi Bath | Kathirikai sadham with step-by-step pictures and video recipe.
 Check out the kathirikai sadam recipe.
 If you like the video pls SUBSCRIBE to my channel.

 Brinjal rice